simon622/string-table/README.md

 # String-Table
-Lightweight Java framework to allow quick rendering of tabulated data in various output formats.
+Lightweight Java framework to allow quick rendering of tabulated data.
 Great for debugging and quickly visualising data for logging or reporting.
+Supports automatic column size detection, advanced sort, rollup and mutliple output formats.

 ## Recent changes
 * 2018 - Added support for ResultSet reading into StringTable